sourcegraph/deploy/doc/development.md

 ### A single AMI for testing

-To build a single AMI for testing, update the `dev-variables.hcl` file with the instance version and instance size.
-This file provides the configuration which is used by `/ami/packer/dev-builder.pkr.hcl` to build a single image using XS instance setting.
+To build a single AMI for testing, update the `dev/dev-variables.hcl` file with the instance version and instance size.
+This file provides the configuration which is used by `/ami/packer/dev/dev-builder.pkr.hcl` to build a single image using XS instance setting.
 The name of the output AMI will be `"Sourcegraph-DEV-v${var.instance_version}-${formatdate("YYYY-MM-DD", timestamp())}"`, with the `NAME=ami-dev` tag.
 Then run:

 ```
+packer init ami/packer/dev
-packer build -var-file=/ami/packer/dev-variables.hcl /ami/packer/dev-builder.pkr.hcl
+packer build -var-file=/ami/packer/dev/dev-variables.hcl /ami/packer/dev/dev-builder.pkr.hcl
 ```

 ### Publishing a release